 Chip erase is a six bus cycle operation.
 There are two "unlock" write cycles.
 These are followed by writing the "set-up" command.
-Two more "unlock" write cycles are then followed by the chip erase command.
+Two more "unlock" write cycles are then followed by the Chip Erase command.

 Chip erase does not require the user to program the device prior to erase.
-Upon executing the Embedded Erase Algorithm command sequence the devices will automatically program and verify the entire memory for an all zero data pattern prior to electrical erase (Preprogram function).
+Upon executing the Embedded Erase Algorithm command sequence the device will automatically program and verify the entire memory for an all zero data pattern prior to electrical erase.
 The system is not required to provide any controls or timings during these operations.

-The automatic erase begins on the rising edge of the last write pulse in the command sequence and terminates when the data on $DQ_7$ is "1" (See Write Operation Status section.) at which time the device returns to read the mode.
+The automatic erase begins on the rising edge of the last $\overline{WE}$ pulse in the command sequence and terminates when the data on DQ7 is "1" (See Write Operation Status section.) at which time the device returns to read the mode.